Kaushik-hub77/Securenotes/README.md

+A simple and Well Made App With Features that are asked!

 Implemented neon postgresql db connection for storing securenotes/public notes and also username and password

+Users can specify encrypted notes only to them as well as public notes that is displated under a specific route

 The securenotes are encrypted in db